11 Foods You Won’t Have to Ever Worry About Expiring

 Pimonpim w /Shutterstock

 Regardless of whether you store your uncooked white rice in the pantry, the refrigerator, or the freezer, you’ll never need to replace it.
-According to Still Tasty, “White, wild, Arborio, jasmine and basmati rice all have an indefinite shelf life, when kept free from contaminants.
+According to Still Tasty, “White, wild, Arborio, jasmine and basmati rice all have an indefinite shelf life when kept free from contaminants.
 The exception is brown rice—thanks to its higher oil content, it won’t keep nearly as long.”
+Whether the rice you’re cooking is old or new, as long as you don’t make these common rice cooking mistakes, you’ll end up with a great end product.

 Pure maple syrup